azsry/phasmophobia_mechanics/README.md

 - All ghosts have a 4-in-12 chance of entering a ghost ability state.
 - Ghosts that have specific behaviours (listed below) have a 2-in-12 chance of using their specific power on Amateur, and a 2-in-15 chance on other difficulties, once this state has been entered.

+##### Spirit

+- Spirit has a period of between 2 and 15 seconds to reproduce the sound of footsteps.

 ##### Banshee

 - If the Banshee's current target is outside the house, it will not use its ability